Post Settlement Funding – Get Your Money Right Away

 About Post Settlement Funding

-Post Settlement Funding – Once a case settles or concludes and a judgment award is forthcoming, the money plaintiffs or attorneys are owed can be sold to a third-party litigation finance company like Balanced Bridge Funding.
-This is what post settlement funding is.
+Post settlement funding is a financial vehicle plaintiffs and attorneys can use to receive advances on upcoming settlements or judgements.
+Once a case settles or concludes and a judgment award is forthcoming, the money plaintiffs or attorneys are owed can be sold to a finance company like Balanced Bridge Funding.

 #1: Post Settlement Funding to Take on New Clients